 A quick note: the water will stain your bathing suit rust-orange, just like the waters at Terra Nostra, so be sure to bring a dark-colored bathing suit or a suit you plan on throwing out after your trip.

 Ananases A Arruda

-Another image you’ve likely seen from the Azores are the insufferably cute tiny pineapples that are grown there.
-The only places where pineapples grow in Europe,
+Another image you’ve likely seen from the Azores is the insufferably cute tiny pineapples that are grown there!

 Ananases A Arruda is free to visit, but just try to leave without bringing home some pineapple jam or pineapple liqueur that they sell there!